abhiojha8/crazyflie_backyard_flyer/README.md

 python drone.py
 ```

 Run this script after starting the simulator.
-It connects to the simulator using the Drone class and runs until tcp connection is broken.
+It connects to the simulator using the Drone class and runs until TCP connection is broken.
 The connection will timeout if it doesn't receive a heartbeat message once every 10 seconds.
 The GPS data is automatically logged.

 To stop logging data, stop the simulator first and the script will automatically terminate after approximately 10 seconds.